 Way faster.
 So much faster (6x, if I remember correctly) we typically had to pad the UI to run properly!
 Consider 68000 vs. 6502 horsepower and clock rates, and that we were transmapping opcodes.

 Games were our benchmark.
 We did graphics, sound, input, and everything else (except color, of course, which became grayscale/halftones).
 We usually demo’d by converting Millipede, and other games we’d hacked copy protection on, and whose source code we’d never seen, in realtime.
 Any feature (logical branch) of the original code that was exercised during the conversion demo was supported in the target version it created on the spot.

 Thanks for the additional info, Byron.
-The Abaton Transformer sounds like a most interesting technology, indeed.
+The Abaton Transform sounds like a most interesting technology, indeed.